 Speed And Brakes

-Aventon Pace 500 is a class III e-bike which means it can get you up to speeds of 28 MPH when using the highest level of the pedal assist.
-That’s pretty fast for a leisure bike and will get you quickly around town or on country roads.
+The Aventon Pace 500 is a Class III e-bike, providing speeds of up to 28 MPH when using its highest level of pedal assist − making it perfect for leisurely rides around town or out on country roads.

 Pace 500 uses 27.5” x 2.2” Kenda Kwick Seven Sport tires.
 The tires are quite big and are able to absorb a lot of the hits and bumps on the road.
 This is a good thing since this e-bike doesn’t come with any suspension.

 The thread is quite aggressive for a leisure bike, and you won’t have any trouble driving over both asphalt and dirt.